noderaider/redux-webpack-boilerplate/README.md

 * Only common and useful redux patterns setup.
 * Documents itself with (ESDoc)[https://esdoc.org/] and pushes to projects GitHub pages on release.
 * package.json scripts separated and pre-compiled to achieve Windows and OSX support for environment variables.
+* Preconfigured with redux-idle-monitor and griddle redux extensions.